petclinix/petclinix.github.io/index.md

 ## 🚀 Rules for a Showcase

-To keep Petclinix showcases consistent, accessible, and inspiring, please follow these guidelines when creating your own flavor:
+To keep **PetcliniX** showcases consistent, accessible, and inspiring, please follow these guidelines when creating your own flavor:

 1. **Functionality**: